zubairmahmud/zubairmahmud/README.md

 ## 🚀 Current Focus

-- 🌍 Building **ZUNUR** – a creative brand for fashion + digital products.
+-  Building  brand for fashion + digital products.
-- 💻 Growing as a **full-stack developer**.
+-  Growing as a **full-stack developer**.
-- 🎥 Expanding content creation on **YouTube & social platforms**.
-- ✨ Sharing knowledge + inspiring people through tech & creativity.

 ---